New Zealand DF class (1954)

-The New Zealand D^{F} class locomotive of 1954 was the first class of mainline diesel-electric locomotives built for New Zealand's national railway network, built by English Electric.
-It should not be confused with General Motors Electro-Motive Division DF class of 1979.
+The New Zealand D^{F} class locomotive of 1954 is the first class of mainline diesel-electric locomotives built for New Zealand's national railway network, built by English Electric.

 Introduction

-They had a wheel arrangement of (2Co)(Co2) under the UIC classification system, generated 1120 kW (1500 hp) of power, and could achieve a maximum speed of 97 km/h.
+They have a wheel arrangement of (2Co)(Co2) under the UIC classification system, generated 1120 kW (1500 hp) of power, and could achieve a maximum speed of 97 km/h.
 They started the process of displacing steam motive power from main lines in New Zealand, but were soon displaced themselves by the D^{A} class of 1955.

 Initially, 31 D^{F} locomotives were ordered, but this order was amended to ten D^{F}s and 42 D^{G} class locomotives, which in appearance was essentially half a D^{F} but with a similar bulldog nose cab design.
-The D^{F} locomotives were heavier than the latter and slightly less powerful D^{A}s and were used to haul freight trains on the North Auckland and East Coast Main Trunk lines in Northland and the Bay of Plenty from which the D^{A}s were prohibited by dint of the higher axle loading of the D^{A} class.
+The D^{F} locomotives were heavier than the latter and slightly less powerful D^{A} class and were used to haul freight trains on the North Auckland and East Coast Main Trunk lines in Northland and the Bay of Plenty from which the D^{A} class were prohibited by dint of the higher axle loading of the D^{A} class.
 Their axle loading was 12.2 t.